"If the world is upside down the way it is now, wouldn't we need to turn it over to get it to stand up straight?" - Eduardo Galeano

 See Fig. 1, W vs. M:

-In the case of the upside-down LIFE, there’s one sticker in particular – a similarly-sized one with blue block letters on a white background that reads ALIFE – that I always try to get close to, without being sure of its meaning (learned later it is a streetware brand).
+In the case of the upside-down LIFE, there’s one sticker in particular – a similarly-sized one with blue block letters on a white background that reads ALIFE – that I always try to get close to, without being sure of its meaning (I learned later it is a streetware brand).

 So last night, strolling along, I spotted the ALIFE tag at the base of a light pole (at the southwest corner of 2nd Ave. and 3rd St.).
 I took a moment to contemplate placement, then struck.
 Just then I noticed what seemed to be an off-duty cab and three motley-looking cabbies eyeing me.
 One moved closer and said with an accusatory tone in the manner of one who is accustomed to dealing with unruly children, “What did you just do?”
 I admitted cheerily, but not entirely without suspicion, that I had attached a sticker to the light pole.
 I handed him one of the remaining stickers in the interest of clarification.
 The man said, again, with more sternness than seemed necessary “What does it MEAN?”
 The goal of much of my work is to evoke this very response – I am hoping to draw people into discussions about the meaning and inspiration behind the pieces, many of which I have come to refer to as “philosoprops”.
 I replied, “It’s a take on the LIFE magazine logo.
 I usually place it where there’s already a patch of interesting graffiti where it can contribute to the composition somehow.”
 And the man said, as if I hadn’t revealed something that would make my true criminal nature clearer in his mind, “BUT WHY DID YOU PUT IT UPSIDE DOWN?”

 By now of course I realized I was in some kind of trouble.
-But it seemed I was still ahead of the game – the officer was asking some excellent questions. the sticker was indeed working its magic as a “philosoprop”, and I guessed that before long the man would come to appreciate the concept, at least enough to let me off whatever hook I may be on.
+But it seemed I was still ahead of the game – the officer was asking some excellent questions.
+The sticker was indeed working its magic as a “philosoprop”, and I guessed that before long the man would come to appreciate the concept, at least enough to let me off whatever hook I may be on.

 Then the woman officer said, “We’re going to have to arrest you.”
 “For putting a sticker on a pole?!”
 I blurted back in disbelief.
 She replied, “That’s the law, and it’s our job to enforce it.”
 Then she took my purse and handcuffed my hands behind my back.
 I was dumbfounded.
 I suggested that perhaps just making me pull the sticker off the pole and promise not to do it again would be sufficient punishment for a first offense, but they did not agree.
 They ducked me into the cab, which was not a cab at all, but a squad car.
 I sat in the back seat with the woman cop, while the more subdued of the two men sat in the passenger seat and took notes.
 What was my age?
 37. Had I ever been arrested before?
 Nope, never even had a speeding ticket.
 Did I have any drug paraphernalia, weapons, or sharp objects on me?
 No…I assured them I was about the most innocuous offender they could possibly have hoped to capture.